Spinal Fracture Compensation Lawyers

 • Severity and location of the spinal fracture

-• Degree of spinal cord involvement and neurological deficit
+• Degree of spinal cord involvement and neurological effects

 • Impact on mobility, function, and independence